PixeledCode/next-dark-mode/README.md

 ## Getting Started

-This method is made for Next.js `/app` router.
+This is made for Next.js `/app` router.
 But the methodology should work with any React framework that generates `html` on the server.

 Let's start by creating a simple toggle without user preference detection.